ThugPigeon653/kubernetes-clusters/README.txt

 Each of these quickstart programs handles download, installation, and initialization of dependancies and infrastructure.
 The requirement is a running/configured docker service.
+This is designed for windows, and has been tested using Win10 and Docker Desktop.

 GETTING STARTED:
 ----------------------------------------------------------------------